pab47/PongGame/README.md

 A 7-minute video explaining what the students need to do is here: https://youtu.be/IGi68llXzyo

-For project instructions see the file: pong_instructions.pdf The incomplete version of the pong (given to the students): pong_basic_incomplete.m The completed basic version of the pong game (use arrow keys left/right/bottom to move the paddle): pong_basic.m The students submissions to the advanced version are in the folder: pong_project_submissions
+-For project instructions see the file: pong_instructions.pdf -The incomplete version of the pong (given to the students): pong_basic_incomplete.m -The completed basic version of the pong game (use arrow keys left/right/bottom to move the paddle): pong_basic.m -The students submissions to the advanced version are in the folder: pong_project_submissions